hgrandjean/Anti-Fungi-Peptide/README.md

 Was obtained from DRAMP server and only alpha-helixes peptides were selected : http://dramp.cpu-bioinfor.org/

 ### Negative Database
-Peptide of short size were downloaded on Uniprot server, they were previously filtered for intracellular only presence as it was assumed they would not biologically have a relevant effet againt bacteria and fungy.
+Peptide of short size were downloaded on Uniprot server : https://www.uniprot.org/ They were previously filtered for intracellular only presence as it was assumed they would not biologically have a relevant effet againt bacteria and fungy.

 ## Description of scripts